-The Mezzo allows for different listening distances (away from the speakers) and listening ear heights (measured distances from the floor up to your ear canal); see Figure 6 on the preceding page.
-Propagation Delay Correction accuracy of the Mezzo has been established and verified at Wilson Audio's R&D laboratory.
+The Mezzo Convergent Synergy allows for different listening distances

+(away from the speakers) and listening ear heights (measured distances from the floor up to your ear canal); see Figure 6 on the preceding page.
+Propagation Delay Correction accuracy of the Mezzo Convergent Synergy has been established and verified at Wilson Audio's R&D laboratory.
 The tables outlining the settings for adjustments are in Section 10 of this owner's manual.
 The correction tables used in this section are a result of this testing.
-For each distance/ ear height combination there is a unique alignment geometry.
-To make correct inhome setup of the Mezzo possible without test equipment, Wilson Audio has measured the correct geometric PDC (phase delay correction) alignment for different distance/ear height combinations.
+For each distance/ear height combination there is a unique alignment geometry.
+To make correct in-home setup of the Mezzo Convergent Synergy possible without test equipment, Wilson Audio has measured the correct geometric PDC (phase delay correction) alignment for different distance/ear height combinations.
 By measuring the ear height and the distance from the speaker to the listening position, you will be able to align the system for your listening position.

-Mezzo Configurations
+Mezzo Convergent Synergy Configurations

-The Mezzo has been designed to accommodate most any mounting location.
-The Mezzo crossover has been optimized for use with the Mezzo stand.
-This is the preferred location.
-When you mount the Mezzo in most other locations you will begin to see more boundary interactions, which may alter the performance of your the speaker.
-Nevertheless, the Mezzo will certainly out-perform any other center-type loudspeaker (with the exception of the Wilson Audio Polaris) when placed in a given location.

-Placing the Mezzo in any location other than on the Wilson Audio Mezzo stand will require the Mezzo to be rotated towards the listening position.
-This will allow the Mezzo to take advantage of the propagation delay correction technology (PDC).
-Simply placing the Mezzo in a location without following the directions below will hinder the performance of the Mezzo.
+The Mezzo Convergent Synergy has been designed to accommodate most any mounting location.
+The Mezzo has been optimized for use with its purpose-built stand.
+When you mount the Mezzo Convergent Synergy in most other locations you will begin to see more boundary interactions, which may alter the performance of the loudspeaker.
+Nevertheless, the Mezzo Convergent Synergy will certainly out-perform any other center-type loudspeaker (with the exception of the Wilson Audio Polaris) regardless of its placement. built stand will require the Mezzo to be rotated vertically such that precisely faces towards the listening position.
+This will allow the Mezzo Convergent Synergy to take advantage of the propagation delay correction technology (PDC).
+Simply placing the Mezzo Convergent Synergy in a location without following the directions below will hinder its performance.
 With the correct PDC you will find the vocals and dialogue more realistic and satisfying.
 As with any component in your system that offers increased resolution and detail, a careful setup is required.